 - Communicate and evaluate own data in relation to literature in writing and orally.

 See Absalon for a list of course literature.
-It will include textbooks, reviews and original litterature, overheads and notes, laboratory manuals.
+It will include textbooks, reviews and original litterature, Powerpoint presentation, notes, laboratory manuals.

 Academic qualifications equivalent to a BSc degree is recommended.